Performance Management is a big idea. We’re talking about improving the performance of every employee at your organization.

 Organizations with highly motivated and driven employees, opportunities to promote from within, and room to give some variable compensation.

 How it can go wrong:

 Extreme recognition can lead to extreme, and maybe even fraudulent, behavior from your most driven and unscrupulous employees.
 Empty recognition or recognition for things your employees just don’t care about won’t have much of an effect.

 Alignment embraces the idea that you don’t need to manage people’s performance, you need to get out of their way.
 If you can clearly articulate what needs to get done, your employees will get after it and make it happen.
 This is the realm of goals and OKRs.

-Jon Stein of Betterment, wrote a fantastic post for First Round Review on how he thinks about performance management.
-First he says you must “start with the why.”
+Jon Stein of Betterment wrote a fantastic post for First Round Review on how he thinks about performance management.
+He said that you must “start with the why.”
 You already know we love that.
-Then he lays out his three goals for an effective system:
+Then he laid out his three goals for an effective system: